By Kate Hickey, Marketing Manager for Transformance Advisors

 This step was simple since there was only one area with a few people working in it!

 I started to outline a standard operating procedure for myself.
 For example, my trash is collected every Thursday, so I have reminders to put my trash out on this day.
-Alongside these reminders, I created a checklist of the things that needed to be done to maintain my system.
+Alongside these reminders, I created a checklist of the things which needed to be done to maintain my system.
 Also, I have allotted a day every six months to clean out my drawers, cabinets and refrigerator and give it a good, thorough clean.

 Knowing myself, this will be the most challenging part of the process.